scipy-lectures/scientific-python-lectures/advanced/interfacing_with_c/interfacing_with_c.rst

     In [6]: cos_module.cos_func(3.14159265359)
     Out[6]: -1.0

-And, testing a little for roboustness, we can see that we get good error messages:
+And, testing a little for robustness, we can see that we get good error messages:

 .. sourcecode:: ipython